BlueJeansAndRain/NeedJS/README.md

 * Partial implementation of the CommonJS modules specification (1.1.1)
     * Relative module paths only.
     * Secure (sandbox) mode only (module.paths and module.uri do not exist).
+* Compatible with NodeJS require()
+    * Scripts written to load modules using NeedJS require() in the browser, will work in NodeJS require() assuming the same relative file structure.
+    * Scripts written to work with NodeJS require() will only work with NeedJS in the browser if all require() calls use relative module paths.
+        * When top-level modules are supported, then only NodeJS core modules will be unsupported in NeedJS.

 Roadmap
 -------